Skip to main content

 What it costs

-Membership at Fishtown Medicine is $250/month, $685/quarter, or $2,500/year.
+Membership at Fishtown Medicine covers all visits and ongoing management; see pricing for current rates.
 The clinical management of GLP-1 treatment is covered inside the membership.
 The medications themselves are billed through pharmacy:

 • With insurance coverage: copays range from $25 to several hundred dollars per month depending on plan and prior-authorization status.